Playing With: The Big Guy

 - Conversed: "You can't miss him.
 He's the giant."

-- Biggs's physical strength and durability is not what it seems, for it hides the fact that he is actually getting hurt by the enemy.
+- Biggs's physical strength and durability hides the fact that he is getting hurt by the enemy.
 It takes its toll on him and then, just when they need him most, he dies.

-- Arguably The Tank is a reconstruction.
-Instead of being the guy who "takes care of fighting" on a team where everyone can fight, only to be undone by Linear Warriors, Quadratic Wizards, The Big Guy finds a niche that benefits the team as a whole.
+- The Tank shows that "the biggest and strongest" can do more than simple fighting.
+Instead of being the guy who "takes care of fighting" on a team where everyone can fight, only to be undone by Linear Warriors, Quadratic Wizards, he finds a niche that benefits the team as a whole.

 Back to The Big Guy